This post will be edited over time, please feel free to come back and check for new content.

 pcap-file: false

-community-id: false
+community-id: true

 community-id-seed: 0